DataONEorg/sem-prov-ontologies/observation/practices/identifier_format_uri_syntax.rst

   b) Gene Ontology (GO) - http://geneontology.org/
   c) The Open Biological and Biomedical Ontology (OBO) Foundry - http://www.obofoundry.org/
   d) Environment Ontology (ENVO) - http://environmentontology.org/
-2) Using the home pages for these ontologies as the starting point, search for the documentations of identifier format guidelines  and of “terms and conditions” for adding and/or modifying terms.
+2) Using the home pages for these ontologies as the starting point, search for the documentations of identifier format guidelines  and of “terms and conditions” for adding and/or modifying concepts.
 3) Record any information found on the home pages and any additional information discovered regarding the identifier format in the Notes section of this document.
-4) Record under Supplementary Notes section any additional information relating to the identifier format and URI syntax from sources other than the 4 selected ontologies.
+4) Record under Supplementary Notes section any additional information relating to the identifier format and URI syntax from sources other than the four selected ontologies.
-5) Record under the Notes on Defining New Concepts section for information regarding the following: adding a new ontological concept, adding an alternative term, and changing/modifying an existing term.
+5) Record under the Notes on Defining New or Modifying Existing Concepts section for information regarding the following: adding a new ontological concept, adding an alternative concept, and changing/modifying an existing concept.

 Result Summary
 --------------